 People in District 8 want a Congress that is taking care of the concerns of the nation rather than personal interests.

 "We shall nobly save or meanly lose the last best hope of earth."
 Abraham Lincoln

 Federal Law prohibits donations from corporations, unions, foreign nationals, national banks, federal contractors & in amounts over $2,700.
-In order to determine whether you fit into one of these categories your name, mailing address, occupation and employer are requested in the Contact Bob form below.
+In order to determine whether you fit into one of these categories your name, mailing address, occupation and employer are requested.
+Please provide that information in the contact Bob section below.

 Thank you very much for supporting efforts as an individual citizen to bring common sense and common values back to Washington.

 If you are a resident of Arizona's 8th Congressional District, in other words you live in or near Anthem, Sun City, Sun City West, Surprise, Peoria, Youngtown, El Mirage, Glendale, Litchfield Park, Goodyear, the Luke AFB community, Lake Pleasant or New River, and you are registered as a Democrat or Independent please sign my electronic petition on file at the Arizona Secretary of State's Office.
 I need several hundred valid signatures to be placed on the ballot.